 Like most audits, the best way to do this is to have an external party do this: Not only will they know best what to check for, but they will also be able to benchmark your results against others, including your competitors, and thus put the results into a meaningful business context.

-In my own work, website audits often occur at the start of a project, i.e. either before a website is localised for other markets or, if the website has already been localised, to assess how well this was done.
+In my own work, website audits often occur at the start of a project, i.e. either before a website is localised for other markets or, if the website has already been localised, to assess how well this was done and what this means for digital marketing.
 The other scenario – and I have had a few of these recently – is on completion of a project or project phase, e.g. the development of a new website, the localisation of a website or the execution of some major e-marketing activities, to measure how well this is working or indeed to track down, why it is not working as well as hoped for.

 Website audit versus SEO audit